sharepointoscar/devopsoscar.github.io/_posts/2020-01-22-Interpolate-Vault-Secrets-Helm.md

  Next, we modify `values.yaml` and add to the `env:` variables as well as the `mongoDB` dependency, which I've aliased as `cars-rest-api-db` (shown on `requirements.yaml` above)

- **NOTE:** It is important to notice that the reference to the Vault keys within the MongoDB chart parameters is within double quotes.
+ **NOTE:** It is important to notice that the reference to the Vault keys within the MongoDB chart parameters is within double-quotes.
 Took me **4 full days to realize this issue and I grew more gray hair for sure.**

 ## The values.yaml changes
  The `values.yaml` file should look like this.